saxby-b/field-trip/README.md

-Check to see who still needs to register for the field trip!
+A list of all the children that still need to register for the upcoming field trip.